-I think a lot of us make resolutions for the sake of it.
-You might get asked at work, “So what are your resolutions this year?” and you feel obligated to make something up because everyone else is doing it.
-Or we make them, fail at them within the first couple weeks, and give up on them.
+I think a lot of us make resolutions because everyone else is doing it.
+Or we fail at our resolutions within the first couple weeks and say, “oh well, there’s always next year.”

 Keep yourself in check in this year by writing them down in a place where you’ll always be able to see them, whether it’s your journal, your laptop, your phone, or on the fridge.
 That way, you’ll be constantly reminded on what you’re working towards and it will keep you more accountable if you don’t plan on telling people about your resolutions.

 Like I said earlier, I’m going to be checking in every month on how I’m doing with my resolutions on my blog.
-This will be my way of reminding myself of my resolutions and also keeping myself in check so I stay on track.
+This will be my way of tracking my progress and keeping myself in check.

 4. DON’T BEAT YOURSELF UP WHEN YOU MAKE A MISTAKE

-We’re all human, so we’re bound to slip up once or twice (or probably more, let’s be real here).
-But resolutions seem to be seen as something to be perfect at, otherwise they’re not worth keeping, which is definitely unrealistic.
+We’re all human, so we’re bound to slip up from time to time.
+But resolutions seem to be seen as something to be perfect at or otherwise they’re not worth keeping, which is definitely unrealistic.

 I think something we’re scared of is starting.
 We’re scared of trying in fear of failing.
 And we’re scared of being new to something or not having it together from the beginning.
 But we should embrace that fear.
-We should be okay with being afraid to make mistakes and not letting our failures stop us from getting to where we want to be.
 Behind every success is probably a mountain of failures, so we shouldn’t beat ourselves up if we mess up.
-And everyone starts somewhere; no one is born to be perfect at everything.

 5. REMEMBER: RESOLUTIONS DON’T START ON JANUARY 1ST.

 So those are my tips on how to keep your resolutions!
-I hope you found this helpful and let’s all go out there and work on our goals!
-If you think you already failed in the last 3 days, give it another try.
-It’s only the beginning ☺ Thanks for reading and I’ll see you lovelies tomorrow!
+I hope you found this helpful and let’s all go out there and work on our goals! ☺ Thanks for reading and I’ll see you lovelies tomorrow!